The Story of East Lawn: 1904 to present

 In 1904, East Lawn Memorial Park opened the gates to its forty acres of land on the outskirts of town.
 Dedicatory services held at the cemetery drew a large crowd of over a thousand area residents.
 A newspaper article covering the event stated that the site selected for the cemetery was the “Old Newton Booth place, formerly known as the Twin Oaks Farm.
 It is on a pretty hill, which rises with the gentle slopes out of the plain, and thus has afforded excellent opportunities for artistic work in laying out the cemetery with a park effect.”

 Over the years, in order to meet the expanding needs of the growing community, the East Lawn company expanded geographically to include both north and south ends of the Greater Sacramento area, and also functionally to include funeral operations and cremation services.
-The company's commitment to providing comprehensive services to the entire area is apparent in the expansion of the El Dorado Mausoleum at East Lawn Memorial Park, the development of Sierra Hills Memorial Park and East Lawn Mortuary in the North Area with its two stately veteran monuments, the construction of a modern mortuary facility and expanded mausoleum at East Lawn in Elk Grove, the addition of Andrews & Greilich Funeral Home and the establishment of the popular Sierra Hills Pet Cemetery.
+The company’s commitment to providing comprehensive services to the entire area is apparent in the expansion of the El Dorado Mausoleum at East Lawn Memorial Park, the development of Sierra Hills Memorial Park and East Lawn Mortuary in the North Area with its two stately veteran monuments, the construction of a modern mortuary facility and expanded mausoleum at East Lawn in Elk Grove and the addition of Andrews & Greilich Funeral Home.

 East Lawn proudly celebrates its century old tradition of service and commitment.
 Its longevity honors the memory of those men who, literally, built the foundation that supports our company today.
 These 1926 photographs, taken in the infancy of East Lawn’s development, show the workers whose effort and dedication constructed the historic mausoleum that has now become a community landmark.
 Their devotion to excellence, reminiscent of an earlier era, stands as a testament to the spirit that best represents East Lawn in this new millennium.